SpeedyWeather/SpeedyWeather.jl/docs/src/barotropic.md

 to ``i-1`` in a step that also swaps the indices for the next time step ``i \to i-1`` and ``i+1 \to i``, so that no additional memory than two time steps have to be stored at the same time.

-The Leapfrog time integration has to be initialised with an Euler forward step in order to have a second time step ``i+1`` available when starting from ``i`` to actually leapfrog over.
+The Leapfrog time integration has to be initialized with an Euler forward step in order to have a second time step ``i+1`` available when starting from ``i`` to actually leapfrog over.
 SpeedyWeather.jl therefore does two initial time steps that are different from the leapfrog time steps that follow and that have been described above.